 Daniel is a graduate of Church Point High School.
 He attended the University of Louisiana at Lafayette and attained a Bachelor of Arts degree in Political Science.
 Daniel is a long-time resident of Scott.
-He is a substitute teacher with Lafayette Parish School System after a lifelong career in management and middle school teaching.
-He also serves as a Lector at Sts.
-Peter and Paul Church in Scott and St. Edmond's Catholic Church in Lafayette.
+He is retired after a lifelong career in management and middle school teaching.
+He also serves as a Lector at St. Peter and Paul Church in Scott and St. Edmond's Catholic Church in Lafayette.
 Daniel is married to Rosalyn Noel.
-Married for over 30 years Daniel and Rosalyn have three daughters: Lauren Ashley, a local attorney married to Evan Maurer, a high school teacher at Early College Academy; Chelsea Morgan, a registered nurse married to Lee Torrence, a safety manager; and Kassidy Morgan, a daycare instructor.
+Married for over 35 years Daniel and Rosalyn have two daughters: Lauren Ashley, a local attorney, and Chelsea Morgan, a registered nurse.
 Daniel enjoys photography, community involvement, and spending time with his wife and daughters.

 Mark "Aubrey" Cole is a lifelong resident of Lafayette, he is the owner of Don's Specialty Meats, serving Acadiana and SW Louisiana since 1993.
 He is currently serving and sitting on the Board of Directors for Home Bank.
 For the past 25 years Mark has been involved with City, Parish & State Law Enforcement agencies across all of Louisiana.
 He is a past recipient of the Superintendent's Award from the Louisiana State Police and is a longtime member of the Fraternal Order of Police.
 He is also a member of the Louisiana Sheriffs Association, he actively works with ULL Athletics, and St. Jude's Hospital.
 He is a private contributor to many of the local non for profit organizations.

 Roz is a graduate of Church Point High School and attended the University of Louisiana at Lafayette formerly USL, attaining a BS degree in Accounting.
-Rosalyn is a long-time resident of Scott and has been employed by Hulco Printers, Inc. for over 30 years.
+Rosalyn is a long-time resident of Scott and has been employed by Hulco Printers, Inc. for over 35 years.
 A few years ago, Roz joined the staff of Scott City Hall as the Payroll and Accounting Clerk.
 She also serves as a volunteer and is involved with many organizations within the community.
-Roz is married to Daniel Noel for over 30 years, they have 3 daughters: Lauren married to Evan Maurer, Chelsea married to Lee Torrence, and Kassidy.
+Roz is married to Daniel Noel for over 35 years, they have two daughters: Lauren Ashley, a local attorney, and Chelsea Morgan, a registered nurse.
 Rosalyn enjoys staying busy with community involvement and pageants.

 Aimee is a 1997 graduate of Acadiana High School.
 She is currently employed with Home Bank for over 19 years.
 She currently serves on the board of directors for the Scott Business Association, Scott Boudin Festival and the Finance Committee for Sts Peter and Paul Catholic School.
 Aimee is heavily involved with community service within the City of Scott and within her Home Bank family.
 She is an active member of the Sts Peter and Paul Catholic School community.
 Married to Brett Abshire for 20 years, they have two daughters Meri and Caty.